Giving your dirty boat a thorough cleaning can be done with some hard scrubbing and simple washing.

 The biggest problem on the deck is all the dirty feet that scuff and mark it.
 You can use a skid deck cleaner to remove dirt.

-Alternatively, you can read an in dept article on how to clean a boat deck for a more specific answer.
+Alternatively, you can read an in depth article on how to clean a boat deck for a more specific answer.

 Some people take cleaning the deck to the extreme and will even paint it with a protective coating to help with erosion from sea water.